Are you a highly skilled professional seeking to work and live permanently in the United States? The EB-2 Visa could be ideal for you.

 In performing this analysis, USCIS may evaluate factors such as:

-Whether, considering the nature of the petitioner’s qualifications or proposed endeavor, it would be impractical either for the petitioner to secure a job offer or for the petitioner to obtain a labor certification;
+- Whether, considering the nature of the petitioner’s qualifications or proposed endeavor, it would be impractical either for the petitioner to secure a job offer or for the petitioner to obtain a labor certification.

-Whether, even if other qualifying US workers are available, the US would still benefit from the petitioner’s contributions;
+- Whether, even if other qualifying US workers are available, the US would still benefit from the petitioner’s contributions.

-Whether the national interest in the petitioner’s contributions is sufficiently urgent to warrant foregoing the labor certification process.
+- Whether the national interest in the petitioner’s contributions is sufficiently urgent to warrant foregoing the labor certification process.

-In each case, the factor(s) considered must, taken together, indicate that, on balance, it would be beneficial to the US to waive the requirements of a job offer and, therefore, of a labour certification.
+In each case, the factor(s) considered must, taken together, indicate that, on balance, it would be beneficial to the US to waive the requirements of a job offer and, therefore, of a labor certification.

 The three main criteria are as follows:

-Substantial merit
+1. Substantial merit

 While it’s good to have proof that the project could have a significant economic impact, it’s not mandatory.
 The project’s worth can still be proven without direct or measurable substantial positive economic effects.
 To meet the substantial merit requirement, you must show that it will have broader effects that go beyond just one company or organization.

-National importance of the proposed endeavor
+2. National importance of the proposed endeavor

 To meet this national importance requirement, you must demonstrate the “potential prospective impact” of your work.
 For instance, you can explain how your future work will influence your field or how the endeavor will have broader effects on the field or the US economy.

-Well-positioned to advance the proposed endeavor
+3. Well-positioned to advance the proposed endeavor

-You must demonstrate that you’re well-positioned to carry out the proposed work successfully.
+You must demonstrate that you’re well-positioned to carry out the proposed endeavor successfully.
 You need to provide evidence showing that the US would benefit more by waiving the job offer requirement for an EB-2 Visa.

 “On balance” simply means that the benefits of waiving the job offer outweigh the benefits of not waiving it.

-• Economic impact: If your work has a direct positive impact on the US economy, such as creating jobs, promoting innovation, or attracting foreign investment, it may meet the NIW criteria.
+- Economic impact: If your work has a direct positive impact on the US economy, such as creating jobs, promoting innovation, or attracting foreign investment, it may meet the NIW criteria.

-• Healthcare: If your work is in the healthcare field and addresses critical healthcare needs, such as developing new treatments or medical devices, improving healthcare delivery systems, or conducting research in public health, it may meet the NIW requirements.
+- Healthcare: If your work is in the healthcare field and addresses critical healthcare needs, such as developing new treatments or medical devices, improving healthcare delivery systems, or conducting research in public health, it may meet the NIW requirements.

-• Cultural or artistic contributions: If your work involves significant contributions to the cultural or artistic landscape of the United States, such as renowned artists, musicians, or performers, and it enhances the nation’s cultural heritage, it may qualify for an NIW.
+- Cultural or artistic contributions: If your work involves significant contributions to the cultural or artistic landscape of the United States, such as renowned artists, musicians, or performers, and it enhances the nation’s cultural heritage, it may qualify for an NIW.

 These examples aren’t exhaustive, and each case is unique.